DigitalDenCloud/digitaldencloud.github.io/_posts/2025-12-14-building-my-first-bedrock-agent.md

 title: "Building My First Bedrock Agent"
 date: 2025-12-14 08:00:00 - 0500
 categories: [AWS, Generative AI]
-tags: [AWS, Generative AI, Serverless, HTML, Static Websites, AWS Lambda, Amazon Bedrock, Amazon API Gateway]
+tags: [AWS, Generative AI, Bedrock Agents, Serverless, HTML, Static Websites, AWS Lambda, Amazon Bedrock, Amazon API Gateway]
 mermaid: true
 description: "This is the story of an agent.
 What began as a simple Amazon Bedrock agent demo evolved into a real, production agent running on my own website.
 It connects my documentation, notes, and projects into a single conversational interface.
 This started as a small experiment.
 Then it became a website feature.
 Now it feels like something bigger. v1.0 is just the beginning."
 image:
-  path: /assets/img/headers/deniz-agent-design.webp
+  path: /assets/img/headers/deniz-agent.webp
-  lqip: data:image/webp;base64,UklGRk4AAABXRUJQVlA4IEIAAABwAwCdASoUAAsAPzmGulQvKSWjMAgB4CcJZQAD4AIN+F/D1gAA/ui8yITjtPjyJPdHvywLMmNm7ssZG3j6rP0AAAA=
+  lqip: data:image/webp;base64,UklGRloAAABXRUJQVlA4IE4AAACQAwCdASoUABQAPxF8slGsKCSisBgIAYAiCWUAACnZ/cRLWx8wAP7sBT6ThtjmSp/JiBjBGrFCkCsrhL7EbfIBsb0F5yxIZHRoV9IgQAA=
 ---

 Try the agent at [digitalden.cloud](https://digitalden.cloud){:target="_blank"}